 NOTE: the NG-RAN may receive at any time an AMF Configuration Update message including an updated list of T-S-NSSAIs (e.g., following an update of the list of S-NSSAIs supported by the PLMN).
 In this solution, the network needs only to maintain one set of T-S-NSSAI per PLMN, i.e., with direct one-to-one mapping of S-NSSAI to T-S-NSSAI.

-Editor’s Note: it is FFS how this solution resists the dictionary attack combined with the knowledge of S-TMSI.

-Editor’s Note: it is FFS how the NG-RAN maps hashed T-S-NSSAI(s) to S-NSSAI(s) and how the complexity of such mapping affects NG-RAN.
+Editor’s Note: it is FFS how Base Stations under one AMF learn Hash Values and route the NAS messages to a particular AMF.
+This may an impact on the solution evaluation.

 7.11.3 Evaluation